Takeaways

 Research on S. cerevisiae is constantly expanding as scientists explore new ways to use this versatile yeast.
 One focus is genetic engineering, where researchers are modifying S. cerevisiae to produce medicines and chemicals.

 Personalized medicine is another promising area, and S. cerevisiae could help tailor treatments to individual patients.
-It may be used to test how a person will respond to different drugs, which could lead to more effective and safer treatments16.
+It may be used to test how a person will respond to different drugs, which could lead to more effective and safer treatments.

 FAQ: People Also Ask